 - Dental treatment

 - Specialized therapies (occupational, physical, speech)

 For more information about official HHSC HCS providers, click here: https://apps.hhs.texas.gov/LTCSearch/index.cfm#resources

 Intermediate Care Facilities (ICF) – The Intermediate Care Facilities for Individuals with an Intellectual Disability (ICF/IID) program is a community-based residential service option provided in homes with six or fewer individuals.
 This ICF/IID program provides similar services provided in an HCS residential home.
 The services include staff available to assist individuals with identified needs, access to medical care, the opportunity to attend Day Habilitation or similar programs, and participation in community activities.

 If you choose to access the ICF/IID residential option, you are able to keep your current placement on interest lists for home and community-based waiver services, such as HCS, Texas Home Living, Community Living Assistance and Support Services, and Deaf Blind with Multiple Disabilities programs.

 For information about the ICF/IID program, please visit: https://apps.hhs.texas.gov/LTCSearch/index.cfm#resources.

 If you are interested in this residential option, contact us at 325-690-5182.
 We will assist you in applying for the service.
 The application process for admission to an ICF/IID involves sharing an individual’s diagnosis and medical and support needs with ICF/IID providers to ensure they have the appropriate services and resources to best meet an individual’s needs.

 Texas Home Living Program (TxHmL) – Services and supports, such as day habilitation, respite and employment assistance, for persons who live in their own home or their family’s home.

-For information about these services and other services provided by DADS, please call (325) 690-5182.
+For information about these services and other services provided by HHSC, please call (325) 690-5182.
 Additional assistance is available via email at: email@example.com